Why did you decide to join Mott MacDonald?

 Variety and plenty of opportunities there for the taking!
 I started out looking at drainage schemes within the civil engineering team in Birmingham; then got involved in the railway sector, starting with earthworks inspections as I was available to go on a training course.
 This led to managing safety for railway access on our projects and subsequently to leading multi-disciplinary railway studies and designs within major upgrade projects and programmes.
-I then took the opportunity to move across to York and into programme and commercial management as a project development manager on the ‘East Coast Mainline Upgrade Programme’, and have since specialised in project and programme management on major multi-disciplinary programmes and projects, principally in the rail sector.
-I’ve worked in Australia, London, Manchester and York; and I am now the lead for our programme and commercial management services in the rail sector for the north of the UK, responsible for delivery, management of a team and developing and growing our business.
+I then took the opportunity to move across to York and into programme and commercial management as a project development manager and have since specialised in project and programme management on major multi-disciplinary programmes and projects, principally in the rail sector.
+I’ve worked in Australia, China and throughout the UK; and I am currently involved in developing the masterplan for a and complex programme.

 Are you involved with any charities or do any volunteer work?

 Mott MacDonald supported me in taking four months off as a young engineer to lead a team of UK volunteers to work with local villagers to build a health centre in a remote part of Tanzania, an experience which has stayed with me ever since.
-I am currently raising money, as sponsorship for a series of ultra-marathon runs, for a charity in York that provides long term support to troubled children so they can make a change in their lives.
+I am currently mentoring a sixth form student as part of the Career Ready programme, which aims to help students seeking additional support to move towards further education or a professional career.

 What would your perfect day consist of?